antoinehersen/ASCII-Dungeon-of-DOOM/part2/README.md

 *Display the hero life on the screen.*

 ##I am hungry
-Walking arround too much use HP, every 20 move our hero should loose 1HP.
+Walking around too much use HP, every 20 move our hero should loose 1HP.

 *Implement starvation.*